 Case study: Insurance brokerage, 45-person firm.
 A mid-market insurance brokerage processing approximately 800 invoices per month deployed an AI document extraction system.
 Prior process: manual data entry averaging 12 minutes per invoice.
 Post-deployment: 90 seconds per invoice with AI extraction plus human spot-check.
 Implementation cost: $22,000.
 Annual labor savings: $67,000.
 Payback period: under 4 months.
 The accuracy improvement also eliminated roughly 340 hours per year of downstream error correction.

 The ROI case for document processing tends to be compelling because the labor being displaced is well-defined, the volume is predictable, and the accuracy improvement often has downstream value beyond labor savings.
 Fewer errors in data entry mean fewer downstream corrections, fewer compliance exceptions, and better decision-making from cleaner data.
-This is one of the strongest use cases for AI process automation.
+This is one of the strongest use cases for AI process automation, especially in the intelligent process automation examples that combine extraction, matching, and exception routing.

 Sales Qualification and Lead Scoring